Trump keeps citing the Presidential Records Act: What does it say?

 Donald Trump keeps pointing to the Presidential Records Act (PRA) to argue that he has done nothing wrong in the classified documents case, but what does the legislation say?

-The former president attended a court hearing in Fort Pierce, Florida on Thursday.
-His legal team argued that the judge, Trump-appointed Aileen Cannon, should throw out the charges against Mr Trump for allegedly mishandling classified documents.

-Judge Cannon on the US District Court heard arguments regarding the notion that the Presidential Records Act protects Mr Trump from prosecution.
+Last week, Judge Cannon on the US District Court heard arguments regarding the notion that the PRA protects Mr Trump from prosecution and that the case should be dismissed.

-While Mr Trump’s attorneys argue that the law is too vague on national defence information, experts say that Mr Trump has misinterpreted the law, which he has made to argument against his prosecution.
+While Mr Trump’s attorneys argued that the law is too vague on national defence information, experts say that Mr Trump has misinterpreted the law.

-Barack Obama-era US attorney Joyce Alene White Vance wrote on X on Thursday that the motions from the Trump team are “barely better than frivolous”.
+Barack Obama-era US attorney Joyce Alene White Vance wrote on X on 14 March that the motions from the Trump team were “barely better than frivolous”.

 “Trump insists he designated the documents as personal records under the PRA so his possession of them was authorised and he can’t be prosecuted for it.
 But he’s never been able to explain how the PRA trumps laws about handling classified and national defence [information].
 It doesn’t,” she argued.
 “Even if, by some stretch of the imagination, a president can hang onto classified information by claiming its personal records, Trump’s still obstructed justice according to multiple first-hand witnesses.”